Jesse-Salazar/Jesse-Salazar-Portfolio/README.md

 ![](./img/quickview.png)

-**The site is a work-in-progress** and is currently unpublished, but you can get an idea of the layout by clicking [here](https://htmlpreview.github.io/?https://github.com/Jesse-Salazar/Jesse-Salazar-Portfolio/blob/main/index.html).
+**The site is a work-in-progress** but it is published so you can test its functionality.
+The public address is [here](https://jesse-salazar.github.io/Jesse-Salazar-Portfolio/).